productpeople/gatsby-starter-deck/src/slides/01-intro.md

 # Great companies manage Product.

 Lolcat Ventures is a Product Management boutique consulting firm.
-We set up or upgrade teams to deliver great products through coaching, working hand-on and acting as sparring partner for the leadership team.
-We also help build and launch new digital products.
+We set up or upgrade teams to deliver great digital products through working hand-on, coaching and acting as sparring partner for the leadership team.

 [Apply](https://lolcatvc.typeform.com/to/BN5gco)